euroblaze/nextcloud/README.md

 ## How does it fit into Odoo?

 - Document attachments can be uploaded to NextCloud, and links are posted on OdooChatter.
 This keeps the Odoo ERP lean.

+## Where is NextCloud installed?

+- NC is installed on a separate machine, recommendably in the same datacenter/cluster.
+- Odoo and NC communicate via NC's API, including filetransfer.

 ## What new developments are foreseen?